opis/string/README.md

 ##### rtrim($character_mask = " \t\n\r\0\x0B")

-Trim all characters specified in character mask from left side
+Trim from the right side of the string, the characters specified in the character mask

 ```php
 use Opis\String\UTF8String as wstring;